jestjs/jest/CONTRIBUTING.md

 1. Jest uses [Yarn](https://code.facebook.com/posts/1840075619545360) for running development scripts.
 If you haven't already done so, please [install yarn](https://yarnpkg.com/en/docs/install).

-1. Make sure you have `python` installed (v3.x is recommended, v2.7 [is not](https://www.python.org/doc/sunset-python-2/)).
+1. Make sure you have `python` installed.
 Python is required by [node-gyp](https://github.com/nodejs/node-gyp) that is used when running `yarn install`.

     To check your version of Python and ensure it's installed you can type: